michaelplaing/MisteR/README.md

 MisteR is currently part of a playground for me to experiment with and to rebuild my skills in C development.
 I am not interested in supporting older standards or existing code.

 Progress will be slow as there are many rabbitholes to explore.

+Once the basic packet types (CONNECT, CONNACK, SUBSCRIBE, SUBACK, PUBLISH, and PUBACK) can be handled, I may switch gears and work on [mr_redis](https://github.com/michaelplaing/mr_redis) to create a very basic MQTT pubsub server and test client.
+This will probably provoke some backfilling in this project.

 ## Implementation
 The project is coded in C and built with cmake.
 I use zlog for logging and catch2 for testing.
 I'm still developing a scheme for error handling.